 Hedy Lamarr was born Hedwig Eva Maria Kiesler on November 9th, 1914 in Vienna, Austria to Emil Kiesler, a director of the Bank of Vienna and Getrude Kiesler, a concert pianist.
 After Hedy was born, her parents decided not to have any more children and Hedy alone got all of their love and attention.
 Her mother Gertrude “Trudi” gave up her concert pianist career just to take good care of Hedy, and her father, although being very busy as a director, often found hours to take long walks with his little girl in Vienna, English countryside, the Irish lake districts, the Swiss Alps, the Paris boulevards, or sitting with her by the library fire telling fairy tales.
 As long as Hedy could remember, she was growing up wanting nothing more than what she already had.
 Her family was very wealthy, and love was always around.

 Hedy started her education at the age of four.
 She had private tutors teaching her several European languages, she took ballet and piano lessons, and learned to play sports.
 Hedy’s parents had put their daughter’s education in the first priority.
 As a young child, she was already very well-rounded.
 She not only knew some languages, but also was taught carefully to play music, do arts and especially to have nice manners.
-In her later years, she said, “I always had good manners and I’m very grateful that I received ver good education.”
+In her later years, she said, “I always had good manners and I’m very grateful that I received very good education.”

 In Vienna, she continued pursuing her acting career.
 She appeared for the first time on screen in director Georg Jacoby’s production Geld auf der Strasse (1930), playing a small role of a young girl in a night club.
 She was not yet 17 at the time.
 Her stage career also was blooming.
 She appeared in various stage productions in Vienna, from Sissi to Noel Coward’s Private Lives.
 Her theater education gained from Berlin seemed to be paid off very well.
 All her stage performances received good reviews from the critics.
 During the years 1931 – 1932, Hedy made more films.
 They were Die Blumenfrau von Lindenau (1931), Die Koffer des Herrn O.F (1931) and Man braucht kein Geld (1932).
 However, it was the year of 1933 that marked one of the biggest milestones in her career.
-Hedy was then around 18 when she met director Gustav Machaty.
+Hedy was then almost 18 when she met director Gustav Machaty.
 He later came to ask her to play the main female character in his next movie Symphonie Der Liebe or Ekstase.
-She agreed to do the film without knowing that this would be the most controversial one she would ever have been in.
+She agreed to do the film without knowing that it would be the most controversial film she would ever have been in.

 Glamorous Hollywood Years: